What to expect when New York bans plastic bags

 Many grocery store owners have long protested plastic bag bans, but this ad isn’t entirely incorrect.
 “A simple switch from single-use plastic to single-use paper would create its own set of environmental problems,” Goldstein says.
 “The manufacture of paper generates air pollution, water pollution, and consumes significant amounts of energy.”
 New York City, Suffolk County, and Tompkins County have added a 5¢ fee per paper bag (those who use SNAP or WIC are exempt) in addition to the statewide plastic bag ban, in an attempt to prevent that one-for-one swap.

 But the fact that paper bags (or compostable items) come with their own environmental impact doesn’t mean we need to keep single-use plastic bags around.
-“The solution is to carry reusable bags,” Golstein says.
+“The solution is to carry reusable bags,” Goldstein says.
 “We know that there are always startup challenges to programs like this,” he adds of the ban.
 “But the experience around the country and the world is that over time, shoppers adjust, habits change, and litter and pollution are reduced.”
 A portion of that 5¢ fee for paper bags will go toward purchasing reusable bags for low- and fixed-income families; the rest will go to the state’s Environmental Protection Fund.

 And in New York, at least, those thicker plastic bags that evade the ban in California won’t count as “reusable.”
 In California, plastic bags that are 2.5-mils (a thousandth of an inch) thick are deemed reusable, but the New York legislature defines reusable bags as either made of cloth or plastic at least 10-mils thick, meaning all thinner plastic bags are banned.
 The state says plastic bags of this thickness are not currently manufactured and could not be manufactured on current machinery (or at a low enough cost), though Goldstein says the NRDC will keep an eye on this.
 “We are cautious and we would never underestimate the ability of the plastics industry to try to circumvent a statute like this,” he says, “but people will be watching . . . and there will be a very vocal outcry and most likely a legislative response if they try to do so.”